 The listed price of the trip is per person based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $620.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.
 The capacity for private rooms is limited and will be granted on a first come, first serve basis.

 Our trip begins with a welcome dinner on Day 1.
-We recommend you arrive in New Orleans by 5 p.m. that day so you can settle into your accommodations (check-in after 3 p.m.) and meet our guide and group for a welcome drink before dinner.
+We recommend you arrive in New Orleans by 4 p.m. that day so you can settle into your accommodations (check-in after 3 p.m.) and meet our guide and group for an orientation before dinner.
 Our trip concludes on the morning of Day 5 and you may organize your departure or onward travel arrangements any time that day.

 Travelers should feel comfortable walking three to five miles each day and remaining on their feet for long periods of time.
 We'll be out and about most of each day, with time to rest at lunch and dinner.

 Most dietary restrictions can be accommodated, though in most cases ingredients can’t be substituted or omitted from particular dishes.
 Note that the food experiences on this trip are unfortunately not very amenable to vegan and kosher diets.
 If you have a particular food allergy or intolerance, please contact us to find out if this is the right trip for you.